 We had a horrible mudroom, and it’s on our list to do a full renovation to one side of the room (tearing down a closet and replacing with countertops and cabinets).

 However, as it was, that room made me crazy.
 It doubles as our entryway and our laundry room, so you can imagine how much time I spent in there.

 Finally, I started chipping away at some projects I could do, independent of our grandiose future plans, and the change is insane.

 We painted the room, stenciled a wall, added shiplap, added an entryway piece, and switched out a light fixture.
 Now this room is my happy place.
 Seriously, it’s the nicest room in the house 🙂

 And to think, I almost didn’t touch it because of the future closet-to-countertop plan.

 It just goes along with everything I’m saying – create spaces in your home that make you happy.

 Don’t wait.
 You deserve it 🙂

 Looking to makeover a room right away?
-Sign up for our FREE email challenge that will guide you through making over a space in your home.
+Get our room makeover workbook that will guide you through making over a space in your home.